Selling your home

 Repayment of discount

-If you do sell your flat, you must contact one of our Homeownership Advisors at least two months before the sale being completed.
-Head to our contact us page for details on how to get in touch.
+If you do sell your flat, you must contact one of our Home Ownership Advisors at least two months before the sale being completed.
+Contact us for details.

 Notice of assignment